akdevalliance/about/white-paper.md

 According to a Seattle based recruiter, high growth startups under 200 employees would be looking almost exclusively level 3+ engineers as they would not have the manpower to mentor lower level developers into their roles.
-This underscores a fundamental problem in Alaska. ​ **The only continuing education for programmers in Alaska is a graduate level degree in Computer Science from the University of Alaska Fairbanks.​** For most, getting a non-specialized 2 year degree in computer science is too large a time and financial investment while getting established and does not necessarily fill the gap in the workforce.
+This underscores a fundamental problem in Alaska. **The only continuing education for programmers in Alaska is a graduate level degree in Computer Science from the University of Alaska Fairbanks.** For most, getting a non-specialized 2 year degree in computer science is too large a time and financial investment while getting established and does not necessarily fill the gap in the workforce.